trashbirdecology/luisdva.github.io/_posts/2018-02-14-Tidyeval-pdf-hell.md

 Although it first became a feature of _dplyr_ in [June of 2017](https://blog.rstudio.com/2017/06/13/dplyr-0-7-0/){:target="_blank"}, tidy evaluation is once again in the spotlight after the 2018 RStudio conference.
 This is a good [compilation](https://maraaverick.rbind.io/2017/08/tidyeval-resource-roundup/){:target="_blank"} of _tidyeval_ resources, and I suggest watching [this](https://www.youtube.com/watch?v=nERXS3ssntw){:target="_blank"} five-minute video of Hadley Wickham explaining the big ideas behind tidy evaluation while wearing a stylish sweater.

 When _tidyeval_ originally came out, I jumped at the chance to program with _dplyr_.
-I blogged about writing a function to deal with non-data rows embedded as hierarchical headers in the data rectangle.
-Unsurprisingly, I butchered the use of tidyeval and function writing in general, but I was rescued by Jenny Bryan in this post.
+I [blogged](http://luisdva.github.io/rstats/tidyeval/){:target="_blank"} about writing a function to deal with non-data rows embedded as hierarchical headers in the data rectangle.
+Unsurprisingly, I butchered the use of tidyeval and function writing in general, but I was rescued by [Jenny Bryan](https://twitter.com/JennyBryan){:target="_blank"} in this [post](http://rstudio-pubs-static.s3.amazonaws.com/287966_3967f466282b4260a0163d9d9acdad57.html){:target="_blank"}.

-As a biologist, the ‘untangle’ function has saved me hours upon hours of work, because comparative data always has taxonomic header rows that I usually had to tidy up by hand in a spreadsheet program.
+As a biologist, the ‘untangle’ function that came out of that exchange has saved me hours upon hours of work, because comparative data always has taxonomic header rows that I usually had to tidy up by hand in a spreadsheet program.

 ## PDF table hell